Classical RHETORICAL ARGUMENTATION

 – Inform and teach, through his logos, that is, through the cogency of his arguments and the plausibility of the facts as he reports them.

-– Move to action, through pathos.
+– Move the audience to action, through pathos.

 – According to the tradition, the actions aimed at producing these effects are concentrated in the strategic moments of the discourse: